jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 ### Landing page first

 I wish I would have created the landing page first and started collecting email addresses on Day 1.
 Why didn't I?
 Well, I was afraid.
-Afraid I would promise something and then not keep my word.
+Afraid I would promise something and then not deliver.
 Instead, I waited until the product was complete to start selling it.

 The problem with this is: